holyhope/wp-pendo/readme.txt

 [You will need a pendo.io account](https://app.pendo.io/register) to proceed.

-1. Upload `wp-pendo` folder to the `/wp-content/plugins/` directory
+1. Upload `pendhope` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Navigate to `Settings` > `pendo` and set the Pendo API key.
+1. Navigate to `Settings` > `pendhope` and set the Pendo API key.
    The applicaton key is included in the snippet provided on the Install page or in your App Settings.
 The application key maps the data the agent collects to your app in your Pendo subscription.

 == Frequently Asked Questions ==